ZhuochengHe/SDoRA/sora_implementation/SORA_MINIMAL_USAGE.md

-# Using SoRA Minimal: A Step-by-Step Guide
+# Using SoRA: A Step-by-Step Guide

-This guide explains how to use the minimal SoRA implementation (`sora_minimal.py`) based on the example in `train_sora.py`.
+This guide explains how to use the SoRA implementation (`sora.py`) based on the example in `train_sora.py`.
 SoRA (Sparse Low-Rank Adaptation) is a parameter-efficient fine-tuning method that adds sparse, low-rank branches to transformer layers.

+**Note**: SoRA inherits from LoRA, sharing the same base structure while adding a gating mechanism for sparsity.

 ## Prerequisites